H-0776

 Plain Language

-Health plans must include in their written policies and procedures disclosures about their use of AI in utilization review and the nature and degree of human review and oversight applied.
-The specific content and format of these disclosures are subject to Department of Financial Regulation requirements.
-This is a documentation and disclosure obligation — the health plan's policies must transparently describe how AI is used and what human oversight exists.
+Health plans must include in their written policies and procedures disclosures about the use of AI in utilization review and the nature and degree of human review and oversight, to the extent the Department of Financial Regulation requires.
+This is a conditional disclosure obligation — its specific scope will be determined by DFR rulemaking or guidance.
+At minimum, it signals that plans should be prepared to document and disclose their AI use and human oversight practices in their UR policies.

 Statutory Text